 We typically recommend that a sports investor bet 1%-3% of their bankroll on each bet.
 Conservative sports investors (or beginners) should bet 1%-2% on a play.
 Note that professional’s betting unit sizes are normally in the 1% range.

 Aggressive sports investors might want to bet 3% on a play.
 Two-percent is a good medium and it allows you to withstand a losing streak while helping to build up your sports investing bankroll.
 Very aggressive investors might bet 4% or 5% of their bankroll per wager, but this is too risky for most investors.

 Why not 4% or 5%?

 If you bet amounts that are too large, a bad streak could cut your bankroll in half (or worse).
-You then might feel like you need to reduce your bet size just before the inevitable hot streak.
+You then might feel like you need to reduce your betting unit size just before the inevitable hot streak.
 Smaller bet sizes are more prudent and allow you to stick to your approach and stay disciplined.

 True Bankroll and Risk Capital